-NOTE 10 - PROPERTY, PLANT AND EQUIPMENT (continued)
+NOTE 11 - PROPERTY, PLANT AND EQUIPMENT

-(3) At the end of 2019 the Group reassessed the mine closure provisions of the Corihuarmi Mine and the Ollachea Project.
-The result of the reassessment was a net increase of \$420,000 in the carrying value of the correspondent asset account.
+(1) At the end of 2019 the Group reassessed the mine closure provisions of the Corihuarmi Mine and the Ollachea Project.
+The result of the reassessment was a net increase of \$420,000 in the carrying value of the corresponding asset account.

-(4) In 2019 the Group recorded a reversal of \$546,000 of electrical equipment intended for the Ollachea Project.
+(2) In 2019 the Group recorded a reversal of \$546,000 of electrical equipment intended for the Ollachea Project.

-(5) In 2019, the Group wrote off certain assets which are neither expected to produce future economic benefits nor are in use.
-The result of this write off was a net reduction of \$1,184,000 in the carrying value of the correspondent asset account that was recorded as an operating loss.
+(3) In 2019, the Group wrote off certain assets which are neither expected to produce future economic benefits nor are in use.
+The result of this write off was a net reduction of \$1,184,000 in the carrying value of the corresponding asset account that was recorded as an operating loss.